nutchanonj/nutchanonj.github.io/pages/6_jpeg_compression/6_jpeg_compression.md

 *Reconstruction from the compressed file.*

-To measure PSNR, this is the way.
+This is the way to measure PSNR.

 ```python
 # %% PSNR